 - Luigi Di Biase, MD, PhD, FHRS, FACC

 Luigi Di Biase, MD, PhD, FHRS, FACC

-- Cardiologist, Electrophysiologist, Section Head Electrophysiology, Director of Arrhythmia Services, Associate Professor, Albert Einstein College of Medicine at Montefiore Hospital, New York
+- Cardiologist, Electrophysiologist, Section Head Electrophysiology, Director of Arrhythmia Services, Professor of Medicine, Department of Medicine (Cardiology), Albert Einstein College of Medicine at Montefiore Hospital, New York

-- Senior Researcher, Texas Cardiac Arrhythmia Institute at St. David's Medical Center
+- Senior Researcher, Texas Cardiac Arrhythmia Institute at St. David's M

 - Edward P Walsh, MD

 Edward P Walsh, MD